izelnakri/memoria/README.md

 ### Why this is superior to Mirage?

-- Data stored as pure JS objects and their Model module methods provides a functional way to work on the data.
+- Class static method provide a better and more functional way to work on CRUD operations.
-This makes the inserts, updates faster and encourages a better programming model.

 - Better typecasting on submitted JSON data and persisted models.
 Empty string are `null`, '123' is a JS number, integer foreign key constraints are not strings.

+- can run on node.js thus allows frontend mocking on server-side rendering context.

-- `@memoria/response` does not require `new Reponse`, just `Response`.
+- `@memoria/response` does not require `new Response`, just `Response`.

 - Less code output and dependencies.